 Spencer is a somewhat small city located in the state of Iowa.
 With a population of 11,212 people and three constituent neighborhoods, Spencer is the 33rd largest community in Iowa.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Spencer is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Spencer is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Spencer who work in sales jobs (15.52%), office and administrative support (11.91%), and healthcare (6.20%).
+There are especially a lot of people living in Spencer who work in sales jobs (15.97%), office and administrative support (10.99%), and management occupations (5.90%).

-The per capita income in Spencer in 2010 was $28,837, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,348 for a family of four.
+The per capita income in Spencer in 2010 was $25,852, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $103,408 for a family of four.
 However, Spencer contains both very wealthy and poor people as well.

 The people who call Spencer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spencer residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Spencer include Irish, Norwegian, English, and Swedish.
+The greatest number of Spencer residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Spencer include Irish, English, Norwegian, and Swedish.